cotes2020/jekyll-theme-chirpy/_posts/2023-02-06-PowerShell-based-web-server.md

 $listener.Prefixes.Add(("http://{0}:{1}/{2}" -f $UrlPrefix, $Port, ($path + '/') ))
 $listener.Start()  # starting the listener service.

-# This will method will wait until a request is recieved.
+# This will method will wait until a request is received.
 $context = $listener.GetContext()
 ```